Hannalysis/100DaysOfCode/README.md

     `You called ${function.name}`

 I ended my day with a quick pomodoro on my Codecademy module: Javascript Syntax Part 1: 48%.
-This involved some practice with arrow function notation (arrow replaces function), and conscise arrow notation (single line, no return, no curly braces, parenthesis on no arguments or two or more).
+This involved some practice with arrow function notation (arrow replaces function), and concise arrow notation (single line, no return, no curly braces, parenthesis on no arguments or two or more).

 ------------